lykmast/co-liquid/README.md

 >Automatic Co-inductive Proofs in a Program Verifier
 K. Rustan M. Leino Michał Moskal

 This paper describes the coinduction implementation in Dafny.
-The technique is what is described as "parametric coinduction" where coinductive proofs/predicates are transformed (automatically) to inductive ones with the use of a parameter k:Nat (essentialy coinductive objects are syntactic sugar for their inductive counterparts).
+The technique is what is described as "parametric coinduction" where coinductive proofs/predicates are transformed (automatically) to inductive ones with the use of a parameter k:Nat (essentially coinductive objects are syntactic sugar for their inductive counterparts).

 ### Co-datatypes
 Same syntax as datatypes.
 Semantically they define the greatest fixpoint of the given definition.
 No grounding checks for codatatypes in contrast to datatypes (check that there is a way to construct a value from the ground up).